montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-10.md

 # Week 10, Health Care Ethics

+Should we prioritize national health over national liberty?
+What is national health anyway?
+People die every day, what obligations does the government have in preventing such deaths?
+Do these obligations justify government infringement on liberty?
+What about private industry?
+Can a social media platform shame its users into receiving a vaccine, say by requiring that they submit vaccine documents in order to use that platform?

+Should a health care facility be allowed to deny adequate health treatment, say conducting an ultrasound when a patient complains about fear in her uterus, for fear of running afoul of an anti-abortion law?
+Is health an individual obligation or institutional one?

 ##### Describe basic topics and methods of studying bioethics

 ##### Discuss the philospohical complexity of "health".